nitinai/ml_algorithms/README.md

 # Machine Learning Algorithms

-This repository contains bare minimum implementation of different machine learning algorithms in order to understand how those algorthms actually works.
+This repository contains bare minimum implementation of different machine learning algorithms.
+The main purpose of this project is to understand mechanics of these algorthms.

-## Implemented algoritms
+## Implemented algorithms
 * [Decision trees](mllearn/ensemble/forest.py)
 * [Random forests](mllearn/tree/tree.py)

 Test cases has been written for all algorithms.
-You can be found them [here](mllearn/tests)
+You can be find them [here](mllearn/tests)

-Please feel free to open an issue if you find a bug in implementation.
+Please feel free to [open an issue](https://github.com/nitinai/ml_algorithms/issues/new) if you find a bug in implementation.